jamie-brannan/hundred-days-swift/12__projectTen/d043__notes.md

 }
 ```

->Again, it doesn't matter how `getDocumentsDirectory()` works, but if you're curious: the first parameter of `FileManager.default.urls` asks for the documents directory, and its second parameter adds that we want the path to be relative to the user's home directory.
+>Again, it doesn't matter how `getDocumentsDirectory()` works, but if you're curious: the first parameter of `FileManager.default.urls` asks for the documents directory, and its second parameter adds that **we want the path to be relative to the user's home directory**.
 This returns an array that nearly always contains only one thing: the user's documents directory.
 So, we pull out the first element and return it.
 >
->Now onto the code that matters: as you can see I’ve used `guard` to pull out and typecast the image from the image picker, because if that fails we want to exit the method immediately.
-We then create an `UUID` object, and use its `uuidString` property to extract the unique identifier as a string data type.
+>Now onto the code that matters: as you can see I’ve used `guard` to pull out and typecast the image from the image picker, _because if that fails we want to exit the method immediately_.
+>
+>We then create an `UUID` object, and use its `uuidString` property to extract the unique identifier as a string data type.
 >
 >The code then creates a new constant, `imagePath`, which takes the `URL` result of `getDocumentsDirectory()` and calls a new method on it: `appendingPathComponent()`.
 This is used when working with file paths, and adds one string (`imageName` in our case) to a path, including whatever path separator is used on the platform.
 >